GeertGiebens/LocoNet_IO/README.md

 Timer1 interrupt:

--Interrupt from LineBreak send by this device: then start timer with new CD BackOff time.
+* Interrupt from LineBreak send by this device: then start timer with new CD BackOff time.

--Interrupt from CD BackOff time: if there is no new data to send --> restart timer with new CD BackOff time.
+* Interrupt from CD BackOff time: if there is no new data to send --> restart timer with new CD BackOff time.

 (I use for the CD BackOff time always a fixed time and a variable time consisting of CD+MD+PD  --> 1200µs+360µs+random(1µs-1024µs).
 The  timer restart always with new CD BackOff time: CD+MD+PD (PD with new random time).
 Device continues to try to gain access to LocoNet!)